 Raw Tuna in the Pacific Islands

 On the first night of the actual tour, we were in Majuro.
-The capital island/city of the Marshall Islands is a pseudo-independent country that is heavily dominated by the USA and with using the dollar.
-We were staying in the Robert Reimers Hotel (whose menu was extremely diverse).
+The capital island/city of the Marshall Islands a pseudo-independent country that is heavily dominated by the USA We were staying in the Robert Reimers Hotel (whose menu was extremely diverse).
 But decided to head to the Marshall Islands Resort (MIR) whose sea-view and buffet came highly recommended.

 Our next stop was Nauru which is an article in itself.
 Its food, it is extremely influenced by the refugees, migrants, and guest workers.
 With about 60% of the culinary options of Nauru being Chinese food.
 Many of these Chinese restaurants serve perfect raw tuna, but instead of wasabi, you get Chinese hot sauce.

 My last indulgence into tuna heaven was in a random restaurant in Tarawa.
 The capital city of the beautiful Republic of Kiribati.
 The menu said, “raw fish”, enough of a red rag to my menu bull.